FREEBIES

 Automatic Weapons Battery, Self-Propelled (17 November 1944)

-were assigned to each Antiaircraft Artillery Automatic Weapons Battalion,
+Notes: Four batteries were assigned to each Antiaircraft Artillery

 U. S. Navy